-Faculty Personnel Policy and Review Guidelines for Librarian Review Candidates
+Faculty Personnel Policy and Review Guidelines for the Review Candidate

-The review file is the review candidate's opportunity to share with the Personnel Committee (PC), Review Committee (RC), Vice President for Academic Affairs (VPAA), and President their work and growth in teaching, scholarly and/or artist endeavors, and service contributions during the review period.
+The review file is the review candidate's opportunity to share with the Personnel Committee (PC), Review Committee (RC), Vice President for Academic Affairs (VPAA), and President their work and growth in teaching, scholarly and/or artistic endeavors, and service contributions during the review period.
 It is the review candidate's responsibility to present compelling evidence that the relevant criteria have been met according to the Criteria for Decisions on Faculty Status as stated in the Academic Handbook.
 A successful review outcome is 100% dependent upon a carefully constructed argument using the best evidence available and review candidates should approach this task much like scholarly work.
-A successful review is not dependent on a large volume of evidence.

 This document strives to provide comprehensive direction and guidance for file construction, however, additional questions may arise while working on the file.
-Those available to assist or answer questions may include the candidate's department chair, program director, or dean, a colleague in or outside the department or program, the Faculty Development Coordinator, or a current or former Review Committee member.
-Please keep in mind that the review file guidelines have recently changed and some may not yet be familiar with it.
+Those available to assist or answer questions may include the candidate's department chair or program director, a colleague in or outside the department or program, the Faculty Development Coordinator, or a current or former Review Committee member.
+Please keep in mind that the review file guidelines have changed and some may not yet be familiar with them.